xmorera/xmorera.github.io/fitfatfit/geek/Bike-Ride-Caloric-Requirements.md

 Calculating the calories required for a ride has a lot of variables, but by looking at a ride with very flat terrain and constant pace plus comparing with the total opposite, a very long ride with a huge climb and fast descents I could get to the conclusion that it is possible to calculate calorie consumption quite decently with the formula above or the Strava-like one.

 The formula above worked quite decently for me with an efficiency of 25%, which I think is quite high and probably is not the reality (but dreaming is free).

+With what I know now, I can estimate caloric requirements for future rides.

 Now I need to learn how to calculate carbs, sodium, and liquid which is another post.